What is commercial waste?

 |Biffa||Waste diverted from landfill|

 But recycling can begin before this point too.
 If you run your business as usual but with an eco-friendly mindset, there are many ways in which you can ‘go green’.
 For example, you can use materials that have already been recycled – this can be as simple as using notebooks made from recycled paper, or choosing furniture made from reclaimed wood.

-Whichever method you decide to use, recycling could help boost your company’s image and may even determine if customers choose your services over another competitor.
+Whichever method you decide to use, recycling could help boost your company’s image.
+It may even determine if customers choose your services over another competitor, especially if they’re ethical consumers.
 Being eco-friendly can become a part of your business strategy too – think about how to introduce a recycling scheme when you start your business.